Jennifer Lopez Spins Her Booty And Shows Off Whipping Skills

 — Myra K (@myra2geek) March 2, 2017

-Jennifer Lopez joked that her “hot cowboy” dance move would be “eerily similar” to her previous move, when she stunned the audience with her booty moves, and then she burst out into a dance.
+Jennifer Lopez joked that her “hot cowboy” dance move would be “eerily similar” to her previous move when she stunned the audience with her booty moves, and then she burst out into a dance.

 Doing everything in a very sexy manner (no shocker here, really), Jennifer Lopez pretended she was riding an invisible horse and whipping everything and everyone around.
 She totally went all Fifty Shades of Grey on that invisible horse (if that was even a horse!).